dvassallo/s3-benchmark/README.md

 ./s3-benchmark -full
 ```

-Run `-help` for all the other options.
+See [this](https://github.com/dvassallo/s3-benchmark/blob/master/main.go#L117-L126) for all the other options.

 ## S3 to EC2 Bandwidth